 We can recommend flights if you wish to travel with other members of the group.
 There is also the option to arrive one night earlier (additional cost) to rest up from travels.
-If several choose to do this, we can offer optional activities that would include a chance to see Daphne Sheldrake's Elephant Orphanage in the late morning as they feed the elephants, followed by lunch and a visit to the Karen Blixen home and the adjacent Giraffe Manor, or safari in Nairobi National Park.
+If several choose to do this, we can offer optional activities that would include a chance to see Daphne Sheldrake's Elephant Orphanage in the late morning as they feed the Elephants, followed by lunch and a visit to the Karen Blixen home and the adjacent Giraffe Manor, or a safari in Nairobi National Park.

-Accommodations: Ole-Sereni Hotel, Nairobi
+Accommodations at Ole-Sereni Hotel, Nairobi

-Tues., Jan.
-30 Mountain Lodge, Mt.
+Wed., Jan.
+29 Mountain Lodge, Mt.
 Kenya

 This morning we leave Nairobi, driving north towards Mt.
 Kenya and our accommodations at Mountain Lodge.
 We arrive in time for lunch and to settle in and start watching wildlife come in to a waterhole, which is visible at several levels of the lodge.
-It's an amazing experience to watch troops of Baboons, Bushbucks, Buffaloes, and even Elephants at such close range.
+It's an amazing experience to watch troops of Baboon, Bushbuck, Buffalo, and even Elephant at such close range.

 This venerable lodge is one we've stayed at on all our Kenya journeys.
 Its view of spectacular Mt.
 Kenya, its location in lovely forest with trails, and its ambiance are hard to equal.
 The lodge works hard at maintaining a light ecological footprint in its prime location within Mt.
 Kenya National Park.
-African Buffalos are often at the waterhole, as are groups of Elephant, often with very new youngsters at their side.
-Bushbuck and Waterbuck approach carefully, always alert for Lions and other predators.
+African Buffalo are often at the waterhole, as are groups of Elephant, often with very new youngsters at their side.
+Bushbuck and Waterbuck approach carefully, always alert for Lion and other predators.
 Giant Forest Hog often come in at night.
-Close to the lodge, Spotted Genets often come in after dark, and guests must be careful not to invite Sykes Monkeys into their room by leaving a window open!
+Close to the lodge, Spotted Genet often come in after dark, and guests must be careful not to invite Sykes Monkey into their room by leaving a window open!